Causal Reasoning Meets Visual Representation Learning: A Prospective Study: Introduction

 \section{Introduction}

-With the emergence of huge amounts of heterogeneous multi-modal data including images \cite{he2016deep,chen2020knowledge,akula2022cx}, videos \cite{wang2016temporal,zhou2018temporal,lin2019tsm,TCGL}, texts/languages \cite{busta2017deep,chen2021text,rastgoo2021sign}, audios \cite{gao2020listen,cheng2020look,chen2021distilling,AVCL}, and multi-sensor \cite{liu2018hierarchically,liu2018transferable,liu2019deep,liu2021semantics} data, deep learning based methods have shown promising performance for various computer vision and machine learning tasks, for example, the visual comprehension \cite{li2017instance,liang2018look,yang2020relationship}, video understanding \cite{wang2021action,pang2020self,liu2018global}, visual-linguistic analysis \cite{goyal2017making,cao2021knowledge,cao2021linguistically}, and multi-modal fusion \cite{liu2016combining,wang2019generative,ni2021cross}, etc. However, the existing methods rely heavily upon elaborately well-trained strong models and tend to capture the spurious correlations from different modalities, and thus fail to learn the multi-modal knowledge with good generalization ability and interpretability.
-Inspired by the fact that most of the data in computer vision society are independent and identically distributed (i.i.d), a substantial body of literature \cite{geirhos2018imagenet,shetty2019not,hendrycks2019benchmarking,azulay2019deep} adopted data augmentation, pretraining, self-supervision, and novel architectures to improve the robustness of the state-of-the-art deep neural network architectures.
-It has been argued that such strategies only learn correlation-based patterns (statistical dependencies) from data and may not generalize well without the guarantee of the i.i.d setting \cite{peters2017elements}.
+With the emergence of huge amounts of heterogeneous multi-modal data, including images \cite{he2016deep,chen2020knowledge,akula2022cx}, videos \cite{wang2016temporal,zhou2018temporal,lin2019tsm,TCGL}, texts/languages \cite{busta2017deep,chen2021text,rastgoo2021sign}, audios \cite{gao2020listen,cheng2020look,chen2021distilling,AVCL}, and multi-sensor \cite{liu2018hierarchically,liu2018transferable,liu2019deep,liu2021semantics,zhu2022hybrid} data, deep learning based methods have shown promising performance for various computer vision and machine learning tasks, for example, the visual comprehension \cite{li2017instance,liang2018look,yang2020relationship,zhang2021advances}, video understanding \cite{wang2021action,pang2020self,liu2018global,wu2021comprehensive}, visual-linguistic analysis \cite{goyal2017making,cao2021knowledge,cao2021linguistically}, and multi-modal fusion \cite{liu2016combining,wang2019generative,ni2021cross}, etc. However, the existing methods rely heavily upon fitting the data distributions and tend to capture the spurious correlations from different modalities, and thus fail to learn the essential causal relations behind the multi-modal knowledge that have a good generalization and cognitive abilities.
+Inspired by the fact that most of the data in computer vision society are independent and identically distributed (i.i.d), a substantial body of literature \cite{geirhos2018imagenet,shetty2019not,hendrycks2019benchmarking,azulay2019deep} adopted data augmentation, pre-training, self-supervision, and novel architectures to improve the robustness of the state-of-the-art deep neural network architectures.
+However, it has been argued that such strategies only learn correlation-based patterns (statistical dependencies) from data and may not generalize well without the guarantee of the i.i.d setting \cite{peters2017elements}.